brendangregg/Misc/perf_events/perf.md

 Perf has four basic modes of operation:

-- counting: counting events in kernel context and printing a report (low overhead).
+- **counting**: counting events in kernel context and printing a report (low overhead).
 Eg, "perf stat".
-- capture: recording events and writing to a perf.data file.
+- **capture**: recording events and writing to a perf.data file.
 Eg, "perf record".
-- reporting: reading a perf.data file and dumping or summarizing it.
+- **reporting**: reading a perf.data file and dumping or summarizing it.
 Eg, "perf report".
-- live recording: recording and summarizing events live.
+- **live recording**: recording and summarizing events live.
 Eg, "perf top".

 Whenever the perf.data file is in use, there is overhead to write this file, which is relative to the traced event rate. perf uses ring buffers and dynamic wakeups to lower this overhead.